Fhiltyphil88/website/src/docs/languages/scala.md

 Scala Syntax adds basic syntax highlighting for Scala and `sbt` files.

-To get it, simply head to Gitpod's **Extensions** panel (left vertical menu in the IDE), then search for "Scala Syntax", and install it "for this project".
+To get it, open Gitpod's **Extensions** panel (left vertical menu in the IDE), then search for "Scala Syntax", and install it "for this project".
 Then, commit the automatic `.gitpod.yml` change that was made by Gitpod.

 ### Metals